 Newcastle Bridges School at Benfield

-Newcastle Bridges School at Benfield is an educational setting predominantly for students aged 11-16 with social, emotional and mental health difficulties or who are pregnant or have It offers a smaller and more nurturing environment than most mainstream secondary settings.
+Newcastle Bridges School at Benfield is an educational setting predominantly for students aged 11-16 with social, emotional and mental health difficulties, who cannot access mainstream schooling.
+It offers a smaller and more nurturing environment than most mainstream secondary settings.
 A secondary curriculum is followed and students sit external exams.

 The Great North Children’s Hospital/Freeman Hospital (paediatric hospital wards)